tmaxsoft-us/ofasm/docs/interface/README.md

 }
 ```

 #### 1.2.
-Dynamic parameter list (variable parameter list)  \
+Dynamic parameter list (variable parameter list)

-The dynamic parameter list set the parameters at runtime based on the caller's call statement.
+The dynamic parameter list sets the parameter information at runtime based on the caller's call statement.
 This feature can be used only when '--enable-ofasm' is used in OFCOBOL or OFPLI.

+Example.
+Dynamic parameter list with maxinum 10 parameters
 ```cpp
 #include <stdlib.h>
 #include <string.h>